VlachosGroup/openmkm/docs/output.md

 constants, equilibrium constants, reaction enthalpies, etc.

 The data is printed into different output files to aid the user in sorting the generated data.
-The output files have *.out* extension.
-In these files, the data points corresponding to a single variable is presented in a single column and the columns are separated by white space.
-Output files containing the steady state data end with *_ss.out*.
-Similarly, output files containing the transient state data end with *_tr.out*.
-Elementary data such as species formation enthalpies and reaction rate constants do not contain *_ss* or *_tr* before *.out*.
+The output files have either of *.out*, *.dat*, and *.csv* extensions.

+In the *.out* files, the data points corresponding to a single variable is presented in a single column and the columns are separated by white space.

 ## Species data